zxvv/smartos-nuxeo/README.md

 ```

 When this command completes, the install has not finished, but
 rather just started.
-The ssh server will not begin accepting
+The ssh and web servers will not begin
-connections until the install script completes, which can take
+accepting connections until the install script completes, which
-five minutes given even a very fast internet connection for the
+can take five minutes given even a very fast internet connection
-downloads.
-When it successfully completes, the nuxeo web
+for the downloads.
+When it successfully completes, the nuxeo
-interface will be running on port 8080.
-The following command
+web interface will be running on port 8080.
+The following
-should generate the URL.
+command should generate the URL.

 ``` shell
 id=$(json -g 0.id<out.json)